hso-esk/tls-diff-testing/README.md

 will soon appear in IEEE Transactions on Dependable and Secure Computing (TDSC).
 A [preprint](https://ivesk.hs-offenburg.de/fileadmin/Einrichtungen/ivesk/files/preprint_TLS-Diff-Fuzzing_IEEE-TDSC.pdf) is available from our [institute's homepage](https://ivesk.hs-offenburg.de).

-The software consists of two main components:
+The software consists of 3 main components:

 * A shell script ("tls-server-batch") allowing to set up the five TLS server implementations we used in our paper (OpenSSL, MatrixSSL, wolfSSL, mbedTLS and BoringSSL).
 * A C++ framework and some Python scripts ("tls-diff-testing") for generating TLS test messages, stimulating the five TLS servers, and for analyzing and visualizing data.
+* Dockerfile, use docker to package & test

 Please note: our software is evolving and is likely going to be subject to refactoring and restructuring.
 We cannot guarantee API stability in any form.